zulip/zulip/templates/zerver/help/include/message-actions.md

-1. Hover over the message to reveal three icons on the right.
-Select the
+1. Hover over a message to reveal three icons on the right.